LINDA PAPPAGALLO

 PastOral (ongoing)

-In collaboration with Greta Semplici, this project is a visual ethnography of pastoral scholars.
-Our aim is to contextualize and record shifting thoughts in pastoral studies in the last fifty years.
-To date 12 in-person interviews have been conducted and some of the material has been used in the free online course offered by the International Institute of Environment and Development (IIED) called "Pastoralism in Development".
+This project is an ongoing, slow, visual ethnographic research on influential scholars working on pastoralism.
+The aim is to contextualize and record shifting thoughts in 'pastoral development' in the last fifty years.
+To date 12 in-person interviews have been conducted and some of the material has been used in the free online course offered by the International Institute of Environment and Development (IIED) : "Pastoralism in Development".

 Seeing Pastoralism: Partir pour Rester (completed)

 How can you visually explain "different forms of absence"?
-With PASTRES, and the fundamental help of Roopa Gogineni (design), Hamdi Dallali (camera/interpretation) and Hiba Saidi (translation), I produced this visual storytelling document where I describe the role of migration, leaving and staying, and various forms of absence-presence on livestock-keeping in Douiret (southern Tunisia).
-I describe rituals of absence-presence, liminal, asynchronous, and virtual forms of absence-presence and the gendered dimensions of absences as vacuums where womens' roles and subjectivities in households and in society shift.
+With PASTRES, and the collaboration of Roopa Gogineni (design), Hamdi Dallali (camera/interpretation) and Hiba Saidi (translation), we produced a visual storytelling script as part of the Seeing Pastoralism initiative.
+This story describe the role of migration, leaving and staying, and various forms of absence-presence on livestock-keeping in Douiret (southern Tunisia).
+I describe rituals of absence-presence, liminal, asynchronous, and virtual forms of absence-presence and the gendered dimensions of absences as vacuums that affect women's roles and subjectivities in a society.

-This material was then distributed widely in French, English and Arabic in Douiret, and used to engage with second year BA Anthropology students at the University of Sousse (Tunisia) to discuss alternative ways of narrating research.
+This material was translated in French, English and Arabic in Douiret, and used as teaching material to engage with second year BA Anthropology students at the University of Sousse (Tunisia) to explore alternative ways of narrating research.

-Storyboard on collective herds (khlata) as an example of commoning practices in Tunisia (completed)
+Storyboard on collective herds (khlata) as a commoning practice in Tunisia? (completed)

-I am working on a commissioned storybord that visually explains the khlata, the act of mixing herds, as a commoning practice.
+I am working on a commissioned storybord that visually explains the effects of the khlata, the act of mixing herds, on resilience.
+Originally meant to be published by the Heinrich-Böll-Stiftung Tunisia, now published independently with Future Natures (soon).

 Peasant Poetry (ongoing)